bucciadimela2-0/deep_learning_application/README.md

 <summary>Help me learn German! </summary>
 For the third exercise I decided to help myself to learn German.
 I'd always loved to do something to correct my awful German sentences.
 This project implements a T5-based grammar corrector specifically designed to assist with German language learning through automated sentence correction.
-This project implements a T5-based grammar corrector specifically designed to assist with German language learning through automated sentence correction.

 **Technical Solution:**